OPINION | Sports' reaction to Queen's death is understandably complicated | CBC Sports

 But why are the feelings of those most brutally affected by the Crown ignored or asked to be put on hold while those unaffected continue to be the main actors in the theatre of her death?

-As the public in England struggles with the worst economy in decades, the costs associated with the Royal family is on the mind of many.
+As the public in England struggles with the worst economy in decades, the costs associated with the Royal Family is on the minds of many.

 the fact that millions of people across the uk will go cold and hungry this winter whilst being forced to watch a funeral and then a coronation that will cost billions is a perfect example of just how broken the system in this country is—@newyearswho